eclipse-tractusx/item-relationship-service/docs/arc42.md

 For local testing purposes, there is an additional configuration file called `application-local.yml`.
 Values can be overriden there to support the local dev environment.

 Other profiles should be avoided.
-Instead, any value that might need to change in a runtime environment must be overridable using environment variables.
-The operator must have total control over the configuration of the IRS.
+Instead, the configuration can be overwritten using Spring’s external configuration mechanism (see <https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-external-config.html).> The operator must have total control over the configuration of the IRS.

 ## Operational concepts